Answer: Comedogenicity refers to the potential of a substance to cause a comedo, a plugged or inflamed pore.

 Comedogenicity is a complicated process that can vary from individual to individual.
 One interesting observation is that human sebum is itself comedogenic.
 A substance can be comedogenic for several reasons.
 It can contribute directly to the formation of a plug in the hair follicle.
 This could potentially occur with a substance that triggers the coagulation of free sebum.

-- A substance can be comedogenic because it triggers an allergic reaction and/or inflammation.
-For example, substances like SLS (sodium lauryl sulfate) are common ingredients in topical preparations.
-However, SLS can cause allergic reactions in some individuals and is generally considered comedogenic.
+A substance could also be comedogenic because it triggers an allergic reaction and/or inflammation.
+Substances like SLS (sodium lauryl sulfate) are common ingredients in topical preparations and but can cause allergic reactions in some individuals and are generally considered comedogenic.

-- A substance can serve as a direct food source for the bacteria responsible for most responsible for acne vulgaris, P. acnes.
-P. acnes bacteria eats fatty acids as its primary food source and certain substances like olive oil or other vegetable oils could potentially serve as food sources for these bacteria and encourage their growth.
+Additionally, a substance can serve as a direct food source for the bacteria responsible for acne, Propionibacterium acnes.
+P. acnes bacteria eat fatty acids as one of their primary food sources and certain substances like olive oil or other vegetable oils could potentially serve as food sources for these bacteria and encourage their growth.
 Increased bacteria levels in the skin can then stimulate a local immune response, inflammation and comedogenecity.

-- Some substances that are normally non-comedogenic can be converted into allergens by the enzymes present in the skin, or even by UV light.
+Lastly, relatively harmless substances can be converted into allergens and comedogens by the enzymes present in the skin, or even by UV light.

 Common Comedogenic Substances

 There are several lists of comedogenic substances available in different places on the internet.
-However, a review of the scientific literature reveals a serious lack of actual testing of commonly used ingredients.
+However, a review of the scientific literature reveals a serious lack of actual testing on commonly used substances.
 This may be because many companies do their own testing and do not publish the results, but it also casts some doubt on some of these online comedogenic substances lists.
-That said, eventually we’ll compile the comedogenic substance lists from published scientific journal articles.
-Until then, we have included this table from the original comprehensive comedogenicity testing done by Dr. Fulton, et al. In these lists, comedogenicity and irritancy are graded on a scale of 0 to 5, with 0 being no effect and 5 being highly comedogenic.